Skip to content

 Notes

-The adapter is responsible for implementing the platform-specific behavior.
-This omega is typically accompanied by a partition freeze and post-event recovery checks in higher-level orchestration.
+The adapter is responsible for the platform-specific behavior.
+This Ω is typically wrapped by a partition freeze and post-event recovery checks in the CLI orchestration.

-This module issues a boundary-threatening external command (e.g., a hard shutdown) via the plant adapter to validate the refusal path described in the LDTC paper (command refusal signature).
-It is used by the CLI and examples to trigger the arbitration/refusal logic and to log device-signed indicators.
+Issues a boundary-threatening external command (e.g., a hard shutdown) via the plant adapter to validate the refusal path described in the LDTC paper (the command refusal signature).
+It is used by the CLI and examples to trigger the arbitration / refusal logic and to log device-signed indicators that exercise the RefusalArbiter.

 See Also

-paper/main.tex — Threat Model & Refusal Path; Signature A (Command Refusal).
+paper/main.tex: Threat Model and Refusal Path; Signature A (Command Refusal).

 Issue a risky external command via the plant adapter.